 As I have mentioned, several companies are now making ski touring boots that have a walk mode for climbing up hills.
 If you going to start earning your turns, buying a pair of touring boots will save you many a sore muscle in the long run.
 You can now get touring boots with 120/130 flex making the downhill just as fun as skiing in your alpines.
 However, do keep weight in mind.
 The lighter the boots the better to tour with but these can limit the stress you can put on them when in downhill mode.
 Advances in technology is improving this.
 Get to your nearest ski store for a fitting – boots are something you want good advice on and get fitted properly.
 If you have comfy feet you’ll be eternally grateful.

 Snowshoes are good but for those who looking to save their strength for the ride down than keeping your board on your feet and not on your back is the way to go.
-We require splitboards for our Niseko Backcountry Tour and Daisetsu Backcountry Tour.
+We require splitboards for our Coast to Coast, Powder Belt, and Hokkaido Backcountry Tours.

 Split System and Bindings